WiFi and WPA

 Open WiFi Security

 Using Open WiFi has been always a great problem in public places like restaurants, airports.

 The lack of encryption on the open wireless network allows any one to sniff the traffic and perform all kinds of attack against the users as well as the Access point itself.
-WPA3 provides a data protection mechanism called Individual Data Encryption even for WiFi networks with no passwords.
+WPA3 Security provides a data protection mechanism called Individual Data Encryption even for WiFi networks with no passwords.